hlynch/Bayesian2020/docs/Week-11-lecture.md

 N_{t+1,obs} \sim \mbox{Binom}(N_{t+1},\theta)
 $$
 This will not work when there are false positives or double counting or some other "failure mode" for your observations that does not fit into this Binomial framework.

+Another common model for observation errors is to assume a log-normally distributed model for the observations, such as

+$$
+log(N_{t+1,obs}) \sim \mbox{N}(log(N_{t+1}),\sigma^2)
+$$

+The log-normal model for error treats abundance as a continuous variable (which is less than ideal, since we do not have fractional animals) but it has other advantages: it is strictly non-negative, it is a two-parameter distribution so (unlike the Poisson) it allows for an observation error that is independent from the mean, and it naturally arises when observation errors are recorded as a percentage ($\pm 10\%$ error, etc.).

+**Question: What kinds of observation errors might you have in your own research?
+How might you model them?**

 Other kinds of state-space models
 -----------------------------